alanorwick/mosaic/README.md

 # Meta

+## WTH is Nectar?

+Nectar is the company that makes MOSAIC.
+We're just out of stealth mode, have recently raised pre-seed, and are now in conversations for seed.

+### Lil' Mission Statement
+Orchestration today is complex and complicated.

+Complex is why we love it - it's what makes orchestration powerful - it's inherent.

+Complicated is why we rage quit - it's the greatest threat to orchestration's supremacy, but we think it's not inherent.

+That's why Nectar's mission is to make orchestion *orderly*.

+Not less, not easy, not un-complex, just un-complicated.

-# Getting involved
+## Getting involved

-If you this gets you excited, if you're feeling crazy right now, first hydrate yourself, do not attempt to drive.
-After that though, drop me a line at xavier@codenectar.com.
+If this gets you excited, if you're feeling crazy, have some water.
+After that, drop me a line at xavier@codenectar.com or xnectar @ kubernetes.slack.com.

-### Wth is Nectar?
+We're looking engineers who want to build the standard in container orchestration for the next decade.

+Frontend, backend, infra, design, VP Developer Advocacy, and CTO.
+London, San Francisco, or remote.
+Big boy equity.
+[Find out more](https://www.codenectar/werk-werk-werk).

-# What's to Come
+## What's to Come

+Orchestrate boldly.